Intermediate15 min readBuilding Automation

 ABB Ladder Logic Example for HVAC Control

 Complete working example demonstrating Ladder Logic implementation for HVAC Control using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 // ABB Automation Builder - HVAC Control Control